Mistress of Mellyn: Plot

-Impoverished gentlewoman, Martha 'Marty' Leigh, is hired as a governess after an unsuccessful coming out season.
-She is hired by Connan TreMellyn, a widower, for his daughter, Alvean TreMellyn.
+Impoverished gentlewoman, parsons daughter Martha 'Marty' Leigh, is hired as a governess after a succession of four unsuccessful coming out seasons.
+She is hired by Connan TreMellyn, a widower, for his 8-years-old daughter, Alvean TreMellyn.

-Martha travels to Cornwall, where she arrives at Mount Mellyn, the family home of the TreMellyns.
+Martha travels by train to Cornwall, where she arrives at Mount Mellyn, the family home of the TreMellyns.
 The house is nearby to Mount Widden, which houses neighbours Celestine and Peter Nansellock.

-Martha learns of Connan's wife, Alice, who supposedly died in a tragic accident whilst trying to run off with Geoffry Nansellock, a man known for his serial affairs, and who died in the same accident.
+Martha learns of Connan TreMellyn's wife, Alice, who supposedly died in a tragic accident whilst trying to run off with Geoffry Nansellock, a man known for his serial affairs, and who died in the same accident.

-Upon arrival, she finds Alvean to be a difficult child, but attributes this to her recently deceased mother.
+Upon arrival, she finds Alvean to be a difficult but intelligent and studious child, but attributes this to her recently deceased mother.
 It is also revealed to her that Alvean has been through three other governesses, the most recent, Miss Jansen, being fired for theft.
-She also meets Gillyflower whilst working at Mount Mellyn, a timid girl who had an accident in her early youth, whom everyone treats as mad.
-Gilly is the illegitimate daughter of Geoffry Nansellock and Jennifer, a servant girl who committed suicide shortly after giving birth.
+She also meets Gillyflower whilst working at Mount Mellyn, a timid girl, who had an accident in her early youth, whom everyone treats as dimwitted.
+Gilly is the illegitimate daughter of Geoffry Nansellock and Jennifer Polgrey, a timid servant girl and daughter of the housekeeper Mrs Polgrey and his husband, the gardener Mr Polgrey, who committed suicide shortly after giving birth.
 Martha takes a liking to Gilly and begins teaching her as well as Alvean, eventually forming a close bond.
+Gillyflower's disability is viewed superstitiously as a divine punishment for the sins of her parents—a housemaid and a philandering nobleman who bore her out of wedlock.
+Martha, however, is quick to realize that Gilly’s speech disability is not divine retribution but rather the result of a head injury and that the others have been underestimating Gilly’s mental capacity.

 Peter Nansellock makes advances on Martha but she does not reciprocate them.
-She also becomes friends with Celestine Nansellock, who acts as a second mother to Alvean, doting on her needs and showering her with affection, although Connan is a cold and absent father.
+She also becomes friends with Celestine Nansellock, who acts as a second mother to Alvean, doting on her needs and showering her with affection, although Connan TreMellyn a cold and absent father.